Peaceful protest of Azerbaijanis continues on Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, February 28.
-The peaceful protest of Azerbaijani NGOs on the Lachin-Khankendi road against the illegal exploitation of country's mineral resources in the area of Russian peacekeepers' temporary deployment has been going on for the seventy-ninth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, March 2.
+The peaceful protest of Azerbaijani NGOs on the Lachin-Khankendi road against the illegal exploitation of the country's mineral resources in the area of Russian peacekeepers' temporary deployment continues, Trend reports from the scene.

 Despite the adverse weather conditions, the rally participants continue to protest against Armenia's illicit mineral resource exploitation.